This guide is also available as video tutorial.

 - The navigator allows you to quickly navigate to an existing algorithm instance or create a new one.
 Just type one or multiple search terms into the field.
 On pressing the arrow down key on your keyboard, the first entry is selected.

-- The view options control how the graph editor behaves and contains some additional utility functions.
+- The graph menu contains some additional utility functions and settings.

 - / allows you to switch between different view modes.
 This does not change the pipeline, but just how it is displayed in the editor.
 By default, a vertical view is enabled.
 If you prefer that data flows from left to right, choose the horizontal view mode.